mckee3304/Device-Ping-Script/README.md

 This python script was created to ping devices on your network and provide up/down status.
 The script then outputs a CSV of all devices that were scanned with their status.
 In addition, if desired, the script will also send the results via email.

 ## Prerequisites
-This script requires PrettyTable.
+This script requires PrettyTable to be installed in Python.
 Installation is straight forward.
 From an elevated command prompt, run the following script:

 ```
 python -m pip install -U prettytable